Welcome to today's edition of the Rush 24-7 podcast.

 We just literally cannot survive as we exist today and as we were founded with four more years of Obama.

-And I'll tell you something else, four years of effectively being a lame duck, meaning he can't run again, so he doesn't have to worry about the negatives.
+Four years of effectively being a lame duck, meaning he can't run again, so he doesn't have to worry about the negatives.

-the only stop for Obama is if we hold the House and increase the numbers in the Senate.
+The only stop for Obama is if we hold the House and increase the numbers in the Senate.

 But you give this guy four years with no accountability and not really having to worry about what his negative numbers are because he can't run again, theoretically can't run again.

-Um second term is where his base would be having an orgasm every minute of every day for four years.
+Second term is where his base would be having an orgasm every minute of every day for four years.

 That's what it would end up being.